Skip to main content

 Detailed rationales: Every answer should come with an explanation of why, both why the correct answer is right and why common distractors are wrong.
 Learning from explanations outperforms simply marking right/wrong.

-Updated content: ASCP revises its content outline periodically.
-Ensure your practice material reflects the current 2025/2026 content specifications.
+Updated content: the NHA launched the CPT 3.0 exam in January 2026, and the ASCP revises its outline periodically.
+Make sure your practice material reflects the current specifications, not an older blueprint.

 Common Topics That Appear Repeatedly

-Based on the ASCP PBT content outline, these topics recur most frequently in practice questions and on the real exam:
+Based on the NHA CPT and ASCP PBT content outlines, these topics recur most frequently in practice questions and on the real exam:

 Order of Draw